piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 ```
 #### Representative Screenshot

-The screenshot below shows the execution of the QUAST command used to compare four genome assemblies and generate assembly quality statistics.
+Figure 1.
+The execution of the QUAST command used to compare four genome assemblies and generate assembly quality statistics.

 ![QUAST summary](images/quast_summary.png)